 We will be enforcing a strict No Mobile Phone usage during the event policy.

-A breach of this rule will result in the automatic loss of the game in the case of a player (if a game is in progress), or the exclusion from the tournament hall until the start of the next round (in the case of a player who has finished their game), or for the rest of the day (in the case of a spectator).
+A breach of this rule will result in the automatic loss of the game in the case of a player (if a game is in progress), or the exclusion from the tournament hall until the start of the next round (player who has finished their game), or for the rest of the day (in the case of a spectator).

 In the case of an appeal against an arbiters decision, the player may request a review by the Chief Arbiter.
 If the player would like to appeal against the decision or review of the Chief Arbiter, they may lodge a written appeal to the Chief Organiser.
 The Chief Organiser will then form an appeals committee consisting of three (3) players from either or both divisions of the tournament.
 These players will be chosen for their impartiality and knowledge of the rules of chess.